 Beaufort Music Festival (BMF) is a community-supported, volunteer-run, non-profit organization working with and for the community to bring music and tourism to Beaufort and Carteret County.

-This free festival takes place each May in Beaufort’s historic downtown, and the town is packed on Friday and Saturday with locals and tourists alike enjoying the beautiful weather and some pretty great music.
+This free festival takes place each May in Beaufort’s historic downtown, and the town is packed on Friday May 17 and Saturday May 18 with locals and tourists alike enjoying the beautiful weather and some pretty great music.

 Two of the main goals of the Festival are to present a diverse music line-up and to introduce attendees to fresh musical acts.
 In addition, the BMF strives to be a family-inclusive event and to provide an immersive experience for all ages over two days with food trucks, a family area with children’s activities, and a beer garden highlighting North Carolina craft brews.

 Some recent past performers include the Avett Brothers, Robert Randolph and the Family Band, St Paul and the Broken Bones, Margo Price, Richie Havens, Southern Culture on the Skids, the Banditos, the Rosebuds, the Steep Canyon Rangers, Tift Merritt, Mandolin Orange, American Aquarium, Donna the Buffalo, Yarn, River Whyless, AJ Ghent Band, Chatham County Line, Old Man Markley, Bombadil, Justin Townes Earle, Wrinkle Neck Mules, and many, many more.

 Each year, the Festival gives a portion of the festival’s proceeds to a deserving local charity, school, or individual in need.
 The BMF is funded by sponsorships from local businesses, donations, partnerships with other local organizations, and beer and wine sales during the Festival, all of which allow it to remain a free event.

 You won’t want to miss the most amazing music festival and the best weekend in Beaufort!